fuinorg/ddd-cqrs-dsl/README.md

 from an Xtext based DDD/CQRS DSL model.
 See the [module README](templates/README.md) for the full list of available factories.

 ## Projects
-The repository contains the following projects:

-- [eclipse](eclipse) = Standard Eclipse project that contains everything that will be used inside Eclipse (built separately via PDE, see [eclipse-build](eclipse-build)).
-- [maven](maven) = Maven project that generates the DSL parser artifacts that will be used outside Eclipse.
-- [intellij](intellij) = Standalone IntelliJ IDEA plugin (Gradle build) providing syntax highlighting and code completion for `*.cqrs` files.
-- [templates](templates) = Xtend based DDD/CQRS code generation templates (for use with SrcGen4J) that build on top of the DSL.

 The [maven](maven) and [templates](templates) projects form the Maven reactor built from the root `pom.xml`, while the [eclipse](eclipse) project is built separately.